Why do Cats Groom Themselves?

 Even if your cat spends most of the time grooming themselves, they might still need your assistance.
 Grooming your cat is an essential part of companion care.
 It helps to improve the overall well-being of your fellow companion.
 It also helps to enhance the bond between you and your companion.

-Here are six grooming tips for cat owners to keep their companion healthier and good-looking:
+Here are six grooming tips for cat owners to keep their companion healthier and looking good:

 Keep Your Cat Happy with Regular Brushing